radanalyticsio/oshinko-s2i/common/utils/README.md

 # start.sh #

-A common startup script for daikon spark applications.
+A common startup script for radanalytics spark applications.
 This script is meant to be used in a container launched from openshift and expects arguments specified through environment variables (which should be set in the